meprateekpaul/ActiveLearning-DrugDiscovery/README.md

 | PMID | Title | Authors | Citation | Journal/Book | DOI |
 |------|-------|---------|----------|--------------|-----|
 | 12653536 | Active learning with support vector machines in the drug discovery process | Warmuth MK, Liao J, Rätsch G, Mathieson M, Putta S, Lemmen C. | J Chem Inf Comput Sci.
 2003 Mar-Apr;43(2):667-73. doi: 10.1021/ci025620t. | J Chem Inf Comput Sci | [Link](https://doi.org/10.1021/ci025620t) |

+## Disclaimers
+### Data and Content Disclaimer:

+The data and information compiled in this document are sourced from publicly available resources and literature.
+Every effort has been made to ensure accuracy; however, the authors of this document are not responsible for any errors, omissions, or interpretations of the content.

+### Use Case Disclaimer:

+This document is intended for academic and research purposes only.

+### Copyright Disclaimer:

+The content in this document, including titles, abstracts, and publication details, belongs to the respective authors, publishers, and journals.
+Proper citation and adherence to copyright policies are expected when using this document.

+### Liability Disclaimer:

+The authors do not accept any liability for the use or misuse of the information contained in this document.
+Users should independently verify all information before application.

+### Ethics Disclaimer:

+This compilation aligns with ethical guidelines for academic research.
+If any ethical concerns are raised regarding its use, please contact the authors to rectify the issue.